geromath/ToDoMe/README.md

 This is usually the master branch.
 Please avoid working directly on the master branch.

-Type "git checkout -b newbranchname" to create new branch.
+To create a new branch, type > "git checkout -b newbranchname"

 Make commits of logical units.
 Check for unnecessary whitespace with "git diff --check" before committing.